molayab/bobot-car-controller/README.md

 ## Introduction.

-Bobot Controller is a mobile controller that controls the Botot (iot) car.
+Bobot Controller is a mobile controller that controls the Boot (IoT) car.
 It uses flutter as a backbone for both Android and iOS compatibility.
-It requires BLE IO capabilities of your device.
+It requires the BLE IO capabilities of your device.
 For that project issues `flutter_blue` an external [library](https://pub.dev/packages/flutter_blue).

 ## Getting Started